Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Simulations

+In Fig.~\ref{fig:grid}, we show a poloidal slice of the time- and azimuth-averaged gas density in the spin $a_*=0$ simulation, along with gridlines indicating the shape of the simulation grid in the poloidal plane.

 All nine simulations described here were run for long durations, $t\gtrsim 100,000\,t_{\rm g}$.
-This is nearly an order of magnitude longer than many other simulations reported in the literature (e.g. \citealt{Porth2019, EHTV,olivaresinprep}).
+This is nearly an order of magnitude longer than many other simulations reported in the literature (e.g. \citealt{Porth2019}, though there are a few that are significantly longer \citep[e.g.,][]{Narayan2012,Sadowski2013a,White2020}.
 Long-duration simulations require the initial gas supply to be sufficiently large such that there is enough gas for vigorous accretion on to the BH even at late times.

-We initialized the present simulations with spatially extended \citet{Fishbone1976} tori in which we set the inner edge of the initial torus at $r_{\rm in} = 20r_g$, and adjusted the radius of the pressure maximum $r_{\rm max}$ in the range $\sim42-43\,r_g$ (depending on $a_*$) such that the outer edge of the torus was at $r_{\rm out} \sim 10^4r_g$.
+We initialized the present simulations with spatially extended \citet{Fishbone1976} geometrically thick equilibrium tori.
+This torus solution is fixed by four parameters: the inner edge of the torus in the equatorial plane $r_{\rm in}$, the location of the pressure maximum (also in the equatorial plane) $r_{\rm max}$, the adiabatic index of the fluid $\Gamma$, and the maximum density $\rho_{\rm max}$.
+The location of the torus outer edge is sensitive to the choice of $a_*$, $r_{\rm in}$, $r_{\rm max}$, and $\Gamma$.
+In the present simulations, we set the inner edge of the initial torus for all the simulations at $r_{\rm in} = 20r_g$ and adjusted the radius of the pressure maximum $r_{\rm max}$ in the range $\sim42-43\,r_g$ (depending on $a_*$) such that the outer edge of the torus was at $r_{\rm out} \approx 10^4r_g$.
+We set $\rho_{\rm max}=1$, as the density normalization in GRMHD is arbitrary.
+The parameters of the initial tori are listed in \autoref{tab:init}.

 To build up magnetic field around the BH to its saturation value, such that the accretion flow becomes magnetically arrested, we initialized the torus with a single large magnetic field loop centered around $r\approx350\,r_{\rm g}$.
-The initial magnetic field strength in the disk was normalized using a maximum plasma-$\beta$ of $100$.
+The loop is defined by the poloidal vector potential $A_{\phi}$: